THoangPhuc03/Flu-Shot-Dashboard/README.md

 An interactive Tableau dashboard used to report and explore flu shot trends can be found [here](https://public.tableau.com/views/FluShotDashboard_17418385495400/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).

-You can find all the data i use [here](https://drive.google.com/drive/folders/1Tu5enmbM8ec0cuCufvfHg0_-j3XljNUy?usp=sharing)
+You can find all the data i use [here](https://drive.google.com/drive/folders/1Tu5enmbM8ec0cuCufvfHg0_-j3XljNUy?usp=sharing) This is a modified version of Synthea, a synthetic patient database.

 ## Data Structure & Initial Checks
 The healthcare system’s main database structure consists of four tables: conditions, encounters, immunizations, and patients.
 A description of each table is as follows: